Last Updated on April 12, 2022 by Rei Garnet

-> Rabbits that are bonded with their owners would become anxious when they are left alone for too long.
+Rabbits that are bonded with their owners will become anxious when left alone for too long.

 Your rabbit would wonder if you left him/her permanently and if you’re ever coming back.

-Things to prepare when you’re planning on leaving your rabbit for a while or when your planning to go on a vacation.
+Things to prepare for when you’re planning on leaving your rabbit for a while or when you plan to go on a vacation.

 First and foremost, your rabbit needs someone to take care of them while you’re gone.